TorsteinHonsi/Motion-Highcharts-Plugin/README.md

 ## Reporting Issues
 Before reporting an issue, please follow these guidelines:
 * Thoroughly check if the issue already exists
 * Make sure the report includes a reproducible demo.
-Use for example [Highcharts' own standard jsFiddle](http://jsfiddle.net/highcharts/llexl/), adding your own code and stripping it down to an absolute minimum needed to demonstrate the bug.
+Use for example [this simple demo](http://jsfiddle.net/larsac07/hs2ujwok/), adding your own code and stripping it down to an absolute minimum needed to demonstrate the bug.
 * Describe your environment.
 Not the weather, but what kind of operating system (and version), browser, javascript frameworks and other Highcharts plugins you are using